-- a) Training post(s) must be approved by the College and reviewed every five years. - b) Training post(s) must be in an accredited training centre. - c) Trainee to trainer ratio should be no more than 3:1 normally. - d) The number of training posts or the duration of training in a particular post can be varied by the College if trainees in that post are inadequately supervised.
+- a) Training post(s) must be approved by the College and reviewed every five years. - b) Training post(s) must be in an accredited training centre. - c) Trainee to Trainer ratio should be no more than 3:1 normally; consideration would be made to the full-time equivalence of the Trainers working in the particular training centre. - d) The number of training posts or the duration of training in a particular post can be varied by the College if trainees in that post are inadequately supervised.